Town Hall cottages

 I remember two children, Frank and Fanny.

-Fanny Eliza was born in 1852 and Frank alias Samuel Francis in 1858, though these were not the only other children in the family.
+Fanny Eliza was born in 1852 and Frank alias Francis Samuel in 1858, though these were not the only other children in the family.

 Fanny married lacemaker Charles Trott in August 1870 and went to live in Lenton while Frank, also a tailor, remained in Ilkeston.